9 Common Rabbit Myths

 Reality: Rabbits are immaculately clean, and, once they have matured and are spayed/ neutered, they go to great lengths not to soil their living quarters.
-They will readily use a litter- box, and if the box is cleaned or changed daily, there is no offensive odor.
+They will typically readily use a litterbox, and if the box is cleaned or changed frequently, there is no offensive odor.

 Myth 6: Rabbits love to be picked up and cuddled, and do not scratch or bite.

-Reality: Although some rabbits tolerate handling quite well, many do not like to be picked up and carried.
+Reality: Although some rabbits tolerate handling quite well, most do not like to be picked up and carried.
 If rabbits are mishandled they will learn to nip to protect themselves.
-If they feel insecure when carried they may scratch to get down.
+If they feel insecure when carried they may scratch or jump from your arms to get down.
 Unspayed/unneutered rabbits often exhibit territorial behavior such as “boxing” or nipping when their territory is “invaded” by the owner.

 Myth 7: Rabbits – especially dwarf breeds – do not require much living space.